Virginia Lodging History: Once an Inn, Still an Inn

 When cars became as ubiquitous as chickens in a pot, roadways gradually improved and travel increased.
 Two-lane paved routes carried drivers hundreds of miles, across state lines.
 Enterprising hoteliers, including moms and pops, met weary travelers’ needs.
 These motels – aka motor lodges and motor inns – conveniently offered parking in front of guest rooms in one- and two-story buildings.

 One of the nation’s most important historic routes bisects the Richmond area.
 U.S. Route 1, the major north-south road from Maine to Florida, still hints at its history.
-BOOMER readers may recall Parnell Tourist Camp, cabins offering respite for the weary traveler.
-Or The Virginia Inn, offering “steam heated rooms,” “home cooking” and gasoline, both at the corner of Osborne Road and Route 1; Moore’s Brick Cabins and Dining Room in Chester; or Wigwam Motel near Ashland.
+BOOMER readers may recall Parnell Tourist Camp, cabins offering respite for the weary traveler, or The Virginia Inn, offering “steam heated rooms,” “home cooking” and gasoline, both at the corner of Osborne Road and Route 1.
+Two other old Route 1 lodging options are currently under development for entirely new purposes: Moore’s Brick Cabins and Dining Room at Moore’s Lake in Chester; or Wigwam Motel near Ashland.

 SITES STILL SEEN